 Data is replicated securely from an internal operational database to an external database located behind firewalls or within a DMZ.
 Data can be transformed during real-time processing to match the structure of the target database.
 Some reasons to bridge databases are integrating a website database with internal systems, sharing information with another company, or keeping two versions of an application in sync as a migration strategy.

 Critical database applications are protected by continuously replicating to a standby database.
 Changes are sent to the standby, which may be on a local or wide area network.
 During an outage, the application is reconnected to the standby database.
 Once the production database is available again, changes replicate to it from the standby.
 The failover can also be used to perform planned maintenance and system upgrades.

 Users can access data from the database that is running and available from the location that is closest to them geographically.
 Access requests are distributed across multiple databases to balance the load and improve performance.
 This architecture enables scalability to handle a large number of requests for the database.

 The application uses a local database to access data and make changes, which could be a mobile device on a cellular network or a server connected to a wide area network.
-Users can work offline during a network outage, and data sychronization keeps the database updated when the network is available again.
-Conflict management is use to resolve changes in conflict automatically or request that the user to choose the final change.
+Users can work offline during a network outage, and data synchronization keeps the database updated when the network is available again.
+Conflict management is used to resolve changes in conflict automatically or to request that the user to choose the final change.